DEFRA/fws-api/docs/local-development/common/troubleshooting.md

 * This could be caused by an existing application using the subnet configured for LocalStack to act as a DNS server (192.168.0.0/24).
   * The configured subnet avoids conflict with Oracle VirtualBox networking.
-* If the configured subnet conflicts with another application that cannot be stopped, try changing the networking configuration in the [dev container Docker Compose file](../.devcontainer/devcontainer.yml) to use a different subnet
-(such as 10.0.2.0/24 as used in [LocalStack network connectivity documentation](https://blog.localstack.cloud/2024-03-04-making-connecting-to-localstack-easier/)), [teardown](../dev-container/additional-dev-container-considerations.md#teardown) existing dev container based resources and create a new dev container.
+* If the configured subnet conflicts with another application that cannot be stopped, try changing the networking configuration in the [development container Docker Compose file](../.devcontainer/devcontainer.yml) to use a different subnet (such as 10.0.2.0/24 as used in [LocalStack network connectivity documentation](https://blog.localstack.cloud/2024-03-04-making-connecting-to-localstack-easier/)), [teardown](../dev-container/additional-dev-container-considerations.md#teardown) existing development container based resources and create a new development container.

 **IMPORTANT** - If cloning the remote repository into a container volume, the configuration change must be pushed to a branch from which the new containerised development environment **must** be created.